 When in Germany, car enthusiasts young and old should make a pilgrimage to the Porsche Museum.
 It is a phenomenal piece of design and architecture, housing exhibitions that are fun, interactive and informative.
 This museum will truly get your engine revved up.

 The building’s huge structure looks like a suspended monolith, supported by three v-shaped columns.
 Inside, large open marble surfaces with black accents and subtle lighting give it a luxurious ambience.
+Get an even better look at the museum through our video on Facebook.

 The museum is easy to navigate.
 Upon entering the lobby, friendly staff greet visitors at the ticket desk and where one can get an audio guide upon request.
 Children under 14 receive free admission.
 From the lobby, visitors ascend via the very tall escalators that leads to a spacious exhibition area where one is greeted with a collection of over 80 cars chronologized to show the progression of Porsche through time.